GhaniHaider/ArnoldChiari-chatbot/README.md

 🏥 Features of Arnold Chiari Chatbot:
 Provides responses to queries related to Arnold Chiari Malformation.
-Utilizes RAG, based on book chapter on Arnold Chiair Malformation.
+Utilizes RAG, based on book chapter on Arnold Chiari Malformation.
 Uses Gemini API to generate medical responses.
 Recognizes a range of medical terms.
 Has the persona of a consulting physician.